Floundering sex lives of fish in captivity in research spotlight

-Matakana and Whakatōhea whānau are joining forces with Brooke Ellis-Smith, a masters student and Toi Ohomai Institute of Technology, to build fish farms for pātiki (flounder), one of the most profitable species but hardest to mate in captivity.
+Matakana and Whakatōhea whānau are joining forces with Brooke Ellis-Smith, a master’s student and Toi Ohomai Institute of Technology, to build fish farms for pātiki (flounder), one of the most profitable species but also one of the hardest to mate in captivity.

 Ellis-Smith has received funding from the William Georgetti Scholarship to investigate using a naturally occurring hormone (gonadotropin) to encourage the frigid fish to spawn.